MoiCoquille/Indalit-Website2/content/packs.md

 <div class="row">
   <div class="col-md-4">
 <h4 class="font06">Questions & Answers Session</h4>
 <h4 class="font03">Questions will be restricted to the end of the training session.
 They will be all covered during this Q&A session.
-Unanswered Q&A questions will be answered in the Follow-Up email.</h4>
+Unanswered Q&A questions will be answered in a Follow-Up email.</h4>
 </div>
   <div class="col-md-4">
 <h4 class="font06">Follow-Up Email</h4>